Five Hiking Water Bottles Standing on a Trail Map Table in a Forest

 Pros

-Wide mouth makes filling from streams and cleaning effortless.
+Wide mouth makes filling from backcountry streams or adding ice cubes effortless.

 Cons